-The Qur'an with all its wisdom addresses this; for at the time of the Messenger (), the disbelievers queried any issues with usury by stating that usury based transactions are no different in outcome from trade based transactions.
-In answer to their misconception, revelation descended and Allah says in the Qur'an;

-Those who consume interest cannot stand [on the Day of Resurrection] except as one stands who is being beaten by Satan into insanity.
-That is because they say, "Trade is trade and has forbidden interest.
-So whoever has received an admonition from his Lord affair rests with Allah.
-But whoever returns to [dealing in interest or usury] - those are the companions of the Fire; they will abide
+The Qur'an with all its wisdom addresses this; for at the time of the Messenger (響), the disbelievers queried any issues with usury by stating that usury Those who consume interest cannot stand [on the Day of Resurrection] except as one stands who is being beaten by Satan into insanity.
+That is because they say, "Trade is [just] like interest."
+But Allah has permitted trade and has forbidden interest.
+So whoever has received an admonition from his Lord and desists may have what is past, and his affair rests with Allah .
+But whoever returns to [dealing in interest or usury] - those are the companions of the Fire; they will abide eternally therein.
+[2:275]